Office of Water

 - Develops and revises the Data Management Reference Guide.

 - Manages the Surface Water Quality Monitoring Information System and coordinates data management and analysis with all monitoring partners.

-Sixteen TCEQ regional field offices and EPA Region VI submit samples to the TCEQ’s Houston Laboratory for analysis.
+Sixteen TCEQ regional field offices and EPA Region VI submit samples to the TCEQ’s Sugar Land Laboratory for analysis.
 This lab: